 Assistant Sub Inspector(Radio Mechanic) Eligibility Criteria

 The criteria for age and physical test are the same as that of SI.
 The educational requirement for this post is matric with a 3-year diploma in Electronics/ Radio and TV technology/ Tele-Communications/ Computer/ Electrical/ Mechanical/ Domestic Appliances Engineering from any recognized institute whether from state or central government or should have 10+2 or equivalent in PCM with a minimum of 50% marks from any recognized board.

 Assistant Commandant(AC) Eligibility Criteria

 Assistant Commandant comes under the category of gazetted officers and the examination is conducted by Union Public Service Commission (UPSC).
 50% of the recruitment is direct which includes 10% from SSCO and the other 50% are filled by promotion from the procedure inspector to Assistant Commandant.

 The Eligibility criteria for AC is given below:

-Age: The bsf age limit of the candidate should be from 19 – 25 years.
-In case of any reserved categories like SC/ST/OBC, relaxation is provided according to the instructions given by the government.
+Age: The BSF age limit of the candidate should be from 19 – 25 years.
+In the case of any reserved categories like SC/ST/OBC, relaxation is provided according to the instructions given by the government.